395t/coding-assignment-week-3-nln-1/README.md

 ### Stability of Model to Hyperparameters (Learning Rate)
 - **Testing Accuracy**
-  - As in the above table, softsign activation is clearly the most robust to varying learning rates.
+  - As in the table below, softsign activation is clearly the most robust to varying learning rates.
 Maxout and softplus activations are the least robust, both getting results equivalent to random on two of the learning rates.
 However, maxout is actually pretty good when the learning rate is smaller, and softplus achieves the best accuracy (across activations) on 0.01 learning rate.
 ReLU, LeakyReLU and Tanh display medium robustness to different learning rates.